openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 * _Connect error delay_
     * Time in seconds between failed Websocket connect attempt and another attempt to connect.
 Websocket connection is established before authentication and data transfer.
 It can usually fail due to unreachable Miniserver.
     * Range: 0-600 s, default: 10 s
-* _Connect timeout_
+* _Response timeout_
-    * Time to wait for a response from Miniserver to a websocket connect request.
-If this time passed without connection established, connection  is finished and a new attempt will be made after _Connect error delay_ seconds.
+    * Time to wait for a response from Miniserver to a request sent from the binding.
+A request can be any of: websocket connect request, credentials hashing key request, configuration request, enabling of state updates (until initial states are received).
+If this time passed without the expecte reaction from the Miniserver, connection will be closed.
+A new connection attempt may be made, depending on the situation.
     * Range: 0-60 s, default: 4 s
 * _Authentication error delay_
     * Time in seconds between user authentication error and another connection attempt.
 User authentication error can be a result of a wrong name or password, or no authority granted to the user on the Miniserver.
 If this time is too short, Miniserver will eventually lock out user for longer period of time due to too many failed login attempts.
 This time should allow administrator to fix authentication issue without being locked out.
 Connection retry is required, because very rarely Miniserver seems to reject correct credentials, which pass on another exactly same attempt.